minhtannguyen/SRSGD/cifar_imagenet/README.md

 `fid_mean_cov.npz`  `train_faster_imagefolder.lmdb`  `train_faster_imagefolder.lmdb.pt`  `val_faster_imagefolder.lmdb`  `val_faster_imagefolder.lmdb.pt`

 ## Training
 A training [recipe](/cifar_imagenet/recipes.md) is provided for image classification experiments.
+The recipe contains the commands to run experiments for Table 1, 2, 3, 4 and 5 in our paper, which includes full and short trainings on CIFAR10, CIFAR100, and ImageNet using SRSGD, as well as the baseline SGD trainings.
+Other experiments in our paper and the appendix can be run using the same `cifar.py` and `imagenet.py` files with the different values of parameters.